 Clear vs. White Printable Vinyl

 For silver laptops, I recommend clear printable vinyl.
-For dark laptops, use the white printable vinyl in either Matte or Glossy.
+Use the white printable vinyl in either Matte or Glossy for dark laptops.
 In the free design zip files for this project, I have regular and “dark” options.

 A Quick Tip for the Sticker Seller